 I Failed The 255 Pound Squats But Crushed The 190 Pound Bench Press Today

-Although I failed the back squat at two hundred fifty five pounds today for 3x5 I am not all that disappointed.
-I didn’t think that I would get through the 245 or 250 the past two sessions but I did.
-Today felt doable but just soul crushing having the weight on my back.
-I’m just not used to heavy weight there right now.
+Although I failed the back squat at two hundred fifty-five pounds today for three sets of five, I am not all that disappointed.
+I doubted that I would get through the 245 or 250 the past two sessions, but I did.
+Today felt doable, but just soul crushing having the weight on my back.
+I’m just not used to heavy weight there now.
 Maybe I need to add in some heavy walk outs.

 Setting up in the rack with the safeties set has been a game changer for me.
 I’ve been confidently pushing more weight and even being able to continue if I felt like I was close to failure.
 I’ve done a couple of practice fails with light weight to verify the height.

-Today the program called for 3x5 at 190 pounds which I though I might fail since my non teenager max is only 205.
+Today the program called for three sets of five at 190 pounds, which I thought I might fail since my non teenager max is only 205.
 The reps today at 190 were surprisingly easy.
 I didn’t even slow down on the last rep like last week.
 Next week should be interesting as I should be just above or close to body weight bench press then unless I really eat like an asshole.

-After I recovered a while and the sun came out with temperatures pushing 70 degrees Fahrenheit I decided to do tomorrows WOD since that made more sense to do outside where I can drop the bar and not worry about ceiling height. eight rounds of push jerks and 24 air squats.
-I was able to fly through that WOD which felt good.
+After I recovered a while and the sun came out with temperatures pushing 70 ℉, I decided to do tomorrows WOD since that made more sense to do outside.
+I can drop the bar and not worry about ceiling height out there.
+Eight rounds of push jerks and 24 air squats.
+I was able to fly through that WOD, which felt good.

-During the warm up I had tried the jerks with 115 lbs and they felt good but I thought it may become to heavy so I settled on sticking to 95 pounds.
-I was sort of glad I did since about the 3rd round in the wind picked up and it was spitting rain.
-The rain wasn’t enough to wet anything but the drops hitting my skin were just enough of a distracting factor to slow me down a bit along with doing the jerks in the grass with tree roots making the ground uneven.
-Our setup is by no means perfect but it’s ours, never closes and we can make it work.
+During the warm-up I had tried the jerks with 115 lbs, and they felt good, but I thought it may become too heavy, so I settled on sticking to 95 pounds.
+I was glad I did since about the 3rd round in the wind picked up, and it was spitting rain.
+The rain wasn’t enough to wet anything.
+The drops hitting my skin were just enough of a distracting factor to slow me down a bit, along with doing the jerks in the grass with tree roots making the ground uneven.
+Our setup is by no means perfect, but it’s ours, never closes, and we can make it work.